 I've had a draft of this post in the works for a while, but I've been simmering over what I wanted to say since completing the WSET Diploma last year.

-I know many readers just sat for the January 2017 Unit 3 Diploma exam, and wanted to share this with you in case you find yourself in the same boat I was in...
+I know many readers just sat for their Unit 3 (D3) Diploma exam, and wanted to share this with you in case you find yourself in the same boat I was in...

 "I think I failed the exam"